Mosquitto is a lightweight open source message broker that Implements MQTT versions 3.1.0, 3.1.1 and version 5.0

 You can run Multiple brokers on the same machine by starting them on different ports See this video- on running multiple brokers.

-Mosquitto Client Scripts
+Mosquitto Client Programs

-The mosquitto install includes the client scripts.
+The mosquitto install includes the client testing programs.

 There is a simple subscriber client